I’m so pumped for the weekend. We’ve got a friends engagement party on Saturday night and Meemar and Grandad are in town to babysit.

 1 x cup of pitted dates, chopped

 1 x cup of water

 1/4 cup of walnuts, chopped, plus extra for sprinkling on top

 1/4 teaspoon of bi-carb soda

 Butter, to serve

-- Preheat the oven to 180℃ and grease and line a loaf tin with baking paper.
+- Preheat the oven to 180℃ and grease and line a loaf tin or small square tin with baking paper.

 - In a saucepan, bring the sugar, butter, dates and water to the boil and cook whilst stirring for 3 minutes.